pypeit/PypeIt/doc/flatfielding.rst

 -------

-The bspline method takes a single parameter which, if >= 1, corresponds to the spacing between pixels in the spectral direction.
-If the parameter is less than 1, PYPIT will assume that this is the fraction of pixels along the spectral direction to use.
-The default value is 0.01.
+The bspline method takes a single parameter which, if >= 1, corresponds to the spacing between knots in the spectral direction, in units of pixels.
+If the supplied parameter value is less than 1, PYPIT assumes that this represents a fraction of the pixels in the spectral direction, and will use this as the knot spacing.
+The default value is 0.05.

 polyscan
 --------